© 2025 WUTC

 Richard Winham

-Richard Winham joined WUTC five years after the station began broadcasting to the Chattanooga area and the Tennessee Valley.
+Richard Winham joined WUTC five years after the station began broadcasting to the Chattanooga area and the Tennessee Valley - retiring in June 2025, followed by an encore presentation of the best shows in his archive.